 Midget still ran Surfblanks and spent more time in the water than ever before passing away on 8 August 2016.
 His public profile remained very low until, inspired by some of the new generation of Australian pro surfers, he began appearing at events and surfing in the legends displays that accompanied some Aussie pro events in the late ’80s.
 At the 1999 Noosa (Queensland) Surfing Festival, he re-won his 1964 crown in a replay of that event’s final heat.

-He was posthumously awarded a Member of the Order of Australia (AM) in June 2017 for his contributions to surfing.
+2017: Posthumously made a Member of the Order of Australia (AM) for his contribution to surfing